sharanyakataru/TripPlanner/README.md

 Details:
 Define the class with properties for source, destination, and weight (distance).
 WeightedGraph Class
-Objective: Complete the implementation of the graph data structure.
+Objective: implementation of the graph data structure.
 Details:
 Define methods for adding nodes and edges.
 Implement the findPath method using an algorithm (e.g., Dijkstra's, DFS, BFS).